Microsoft

 Silviu Cucerzan

-I joined Microsoft in 2003, after completing my Ph.D. work at the Johns Hopkins University, where I was a member of the Center for Speech and Language Processing.
-I also received a M.S.E. in Computer Science from Johns Hopkins in 1999, a M.Sc.
-(1996) and a B.Sc.
-(1995) in Mathematics and Computer Science from University of Bucharest.
-Prior to coming to the United States, I held a junior faculty position in the Department of Mathematics and Computer Science at University of Bucharest.
+I joined Microsoft (opens in new tab) in 2003, after completing my Ph.D. work at the Johns Hopkins University (opens in new tab), where I was a member of the Center for Speech and Language Processing (opens in new tab).
+I also received a M.S.E. in Computer Science from Johns Hopkins, as well as an M.Sc. and a B.Sc. in Mathematics and Computer Science from University of Bucharest (opens in new tab).
+Prior to coming to the United States (opens in new tab), I held a junior faculty position in the Department of Mathematics and Computer Science (opens in new tab) at University of Bucharest.

 Information Extraction from Large Text Collections